 Estimated reading time: 5 minutes

-The list of things that can damage cherries seems endless.
+The list of things that can damage cherries seems endless!
 For example, the weather is one of your main frenemies in spring.
-Sunshine and warmth are glorious and necessary to ripen the fruit, but you’re also likely to experience hail, rain, heatwaves, and storms.

 And then there are the pests, both from above and below.
 Birds LOVE cherries.
 And though they’re tiny and inconspicuous, crawling insects like earwigs and garden weevils can do almost as much damage as the birds.

-This is a great time of year to start reflecting on what has worked, and what hasn’t, in terms of protecting the crop.
+Early spring is a great time of year to start reflecting on what has worked, and what hasn’t, in terms of protecting the crop.
 As a fruit grower, this is your constant mission!

-We learned years ago that you’ll always be exposed to the many risks that mother nature has in store for you.
+We learned years ago that you’ll always be exposed to the many risks that Mother Nature has in store for you.
 But with some good planning and crafty strategies, there are lots of things you can do to predict and thwart the worst of them.

 1. Netting is the only reliable way to stop birds from eating your fruit.